ckreiling/fly-wordpress/README.md

 #### Custom Domain

 To setup a custom domain with fly is easy.
-First follow these short instructions to setup the custom domain: https://fly.io/blog/how-to-custom-domains-with-fly/
+First follow these short instructions to setup DNS and certificates: https://fly.io/blog/how-to-custom-domains-with-fly/

 Next navigate to WordPress settings (`wp-admin/options-general.php`) and set the "Site Address" to your domain.

-You might also want to update the WP_SITEURL setting in the `[env]` section of the WordPress `fly.toml` and run `fly deploy`.
+You should also update the WP_SITEURL setting in the `[env]` section of the WordPress `fly.toml` and run `fly deploy`.